Last revised: January 5, 2023

 As rail patronage waned during the postwar era the ever-financially conservative Southern began cutting back its passenger fleet.
 The Queen lost through connections beyond Atlanta after July 5, 1958 and the northbound #30 was canceled entirely after December 26, 1964 (combined with the Crescent).

-(The below Peach Queen timetable is dated to January of 1970.
-Note that through service to Asheville [Biltmore Station] via Greensboro is not listed.
+(Note that through service to Asheville [Biltmore Station] via Greensboro is not listed.
 Additionally, by this date the train's northbound #30 had been canceled and combined with the Crescent.)

 |Time/Leave (Train #29)||Location||Time/Arrive (Train #38/Crescent)|